zarant77/batt-deck/README.md

 <img src="icon.png" width="128">

-**BattDeck** — Android-застосунок для обліку комплектів батарей БПЛА.
+**BattDeck** is an Android application for managing UAV battery sets.

-Мета проста: швидко бачити, які батареї заряджені, яка батарея зараз активна, які комплекти вже використані, і в якій черзі їх брати.
+Its purpose is simple: quickly see which batteries are charged, which battery is currently active, which sets have already been used, and the order in which they should be taken.

-Це не складна ERP-система і не “розумний хмарний сервіс”. Це компактний офлайн-інструмент для бойового використання.
+This is not a complex ERP system or a “smart cloud service.”
+It is a compact offline tool designed for field operations.

-BattDeck працює повністю офлайн за принципом local-first. Дані зберігаються лише на пристрої; для перенесення між пристроями доступні ручні імпорт та експорт JSON через стандартні Android file picker і share sheet.
+BattDeck works entirely offline using a local-first approach.
+Data is stored only on the device.
+Manual JSON import and export through the standard Android file picker and share sheet are available for transferring data between devices.

-## Основна ідея
+## Core Concept

-- список комплектів батарей;
+- a list of battery sets;
-- номер кожного комплекту;
+- a number for each set;
-- редаговане маркування та колір комплекту;
+- editable set labels and colors;
-- поточна напруга;
+- current voltage;
-- відсоток заряду, розрахований зі шкали напруги;
+- charge percentage calculated from the voltage range;
-- дата останньої зміни заряду;
+- date of the last charge update;
-- активна батарея;
+- active battery;
-- ручна зміна заряду;
+- manual charge adjustment;
-- швидке скидання використаної батареї;
+- quick reset of a used battery;
-- зміна порядку черги;
+- queue order management;
-- локальний імпорт та експорт JSON через системний файловий діалог і меню поширення.
+- local JSON import and export through the system file picker and share menu.

-## Стек
+## Technology Stack

-Базова рекомендація для нової версії:
+Baseline recommendation for the new version:

 - Kotlin;
 - Jetpack Compose;
-- локальний JSON-файл;
+- a local JSON file;
-- Material 3 як технічна база, але з кастомним tactical/pixel UI.
+- Material 3 as the technical foundation, with a custom tactical/pixel UI.

-## Документація
+## Documentation

 - [Purpose](docs/PURPOSE.md)
 - [Product Specification](docs/PRODUCT_SPEC.md)